Sabiha-Tabassum/Sabiha-Tabassum/README.md

 #### Web Developer

 I'm a success-driven, determined web developer.
-I have experienced in using HTML, CSS, JavaScript, React to build accessible component-based web pages & systems.
+I have experienced in using HTML5, CSS3, JavaScript, ReactJS to build accessible component-based web pages & systems.
 A passionate person willing to learn more technologies to become a better developer than I was yesterday.

-Skills: HTML / CSS/JS /REACTJS/NODEJS/EXPRESSJS/MONGODB
+Skills: HTML5 / CSS3/JS /REACTJS/NODEJS/EXPRESSJS/MONGODB/Rest API/JSON Web Token/Context API/Custom Hook